Debanjan2001/MyBlog-WebApp/README.md

 After all these steps , you can start enjoying this project.

-#### P.S. - It is not perfectly optimised for mobile version but you won't face any major trouble while using the hosted website through mobile
+#### P.S. - It is not perfectly optimised for mobile version, but you won't face any major trouble while using the hosted website through mobile .